munstermonster/cuSten/README.md

 In addition to this a sample Cahn-Hilliard solver can be compiled by running the makefile in cuPentCahnADI.
 This requires the HDF5 library to be installed.
 Several python scripts are also included to analyise the output.

+The Makefiles used in this project assume --gpu-architecture=sm_61, this may need to be changed appropiately for other generations of GPUs, this is user dependant so we reccomend checking the correct setting of this parameter for your system.

 # Documentation
 Run the command make doc in the cuSten directory.